-This Framework is intended to serve as a high-level directional guide for both firms and regulators during the firm-led / regulator-driven penetration testing or red teaming process.
+This Framework is intended to serve as a high-level directional guide for both firms and regulators during firm-led or regulator-driven Threat-led penetration testing.
 The four-phased Testing Lifecycle provides assurance of quality by firm designated testers and encourages clear communication amongst the regulatory community and financial firms.